Denis2054/RAG-Driven-Generative-AI-2nd-Edition/README.md

-#Under construction.
+⚠️🟥 Under construction.
 Will be available on April 10,2026.

 # RAG-Driven Generative AI 2nd Edition
 ### Copyright 2026, Denis Rothman